 - If not taking Volvo and driving self to Delhi, you can try a different route

 - Take a longer but different route to Delhi from Jahu – Bhota – Una side

 - The route is pretty scenic, much better roads and offers good views

 - About 14 Hrs, as it is about 55 KMs longer route but devoid of bad roads and truck traffic

 - Sweet home

 Day 7-8 | Buffer days to be kept in case of road closure due to landslides or snowfall or perhaps you want to enjoy more 🙂

 I hope this plan or itinerary for a trip to Spiti Valley in 6 days will be useful for travelers planning their short journey to this place.
 Feel free to share it with your family & friends who are looking out for a short trip to Spiti Valley in this coming season.
-In case you have any questions or doubts, in planning your trip to Spiti Valley, please post them in the comments section of this article OR in “Ask a Travel Question” section of the website.
+In case you have any questions or doubts, in planning your trip to Spiti Valley, please post them in the comments section of this article.

 Have a travel question??
 You can follow me on Instagram and ask your travel questions in a direct message on Instagram too.
 I also conduct a weekly Q&A session every Saturday evening on Instagram, so see you there.